Public notice, advertising and feedback

 Search the Town Planning Public Register

 Please note: Only redacted copies of permits and plans can be provided in accordance with Section 2.1 of the Privacy and Data Protection Act 2014.
-As such, documents provided to third parties will not include the personal information of the permit applicant or parties associated with the preparation of permit documents.
+As such, documents accessible to third parties will not include the personal information of the permit applicant or parties associated with the preparation of documents.